brucemcpherson/effex-api-client/README.md

   .then ((result)=>console.log(result.data));

 ```
-Which produces a response like this.
-Using an alias instead of an item id, as in the example below, means that you may get back more watchers than you expect since alias watchers shift to new items are they are reassigned.
-They will eventually expire, or you can delete them explicitly with the .off method
+Which produces a response like this, which shows the timestamps for update events for a particular item.
+It also shows all the  subscriptions that exist for the item (or alias) id.
+The nextevent property indictaes that events occurring after this values have still to be delivered.
 ```
 {
 	"ok": true,